 Why we need an Environmental Rights Centre for Scotland

 The reasons why ERCS is needed in Scotland:

 As well as tackling the global climate and nature emergencies, Scotland has a number of its own major environmental problems.
 Many people, particularly living in areas of highest deprivation, are suffering from air pollution, poor environmental quality, and living in close proximity to derelict land with poor access to multi-functional greenspace.
 Socially disadvantaged groups are also less resilient to the impacts of climate change, such as severe weather events, because they have fewer resources to adapt and recover.

 The COVID-19 pandemic has put important aspects of environmental rights in the spotlight: from global biodiversity loss to the sharp inequalities in accessing nature and greenspace for play, health and wellbeing.

-Through our public education and advice work, ERCS supports individuals and organisations to exercise our environmental rights and use the law to hold public bodies and polluters to account.
+Through our awareness raising and advice work, ERCS supports individuals and organisations to exercise our environmental rights and use the law to hold public bodies and polluters to account.

 2. To address problems with the legal system

 Scotland’s has a distinct legal system from the rest of the UK.

 Environmental governance issues include limited public participation in the planning system, poor enforcement of planning and nature conservation law, and lack of access to justice in environmental matters.
 Most of the UK and Scotland’s environmental laws come from the EU, therefore Brexit risks both the deterioration of existing environmental laws and a loss of alignment with EU standards.